WDoyle123/FluidSim/README.md

 **This project is currently under construction.**

 FluidSim is a particle-based fluid simulation using Smoothed Particle Hydrodynamics (SPH) designed to demonstrate the concepts of fluid dynamics and collision detection in a 2D environment.
 The simulation utilises a SpatialHashGrid for optimised collision detection, reducing the computational complexity and enhancing the efficiency of the simulation.
+Additionally, FluidSim uses JAX to perform complex fluid calculation on the GPU.

 ## Features

 - **Visualisations**:
   - Utilises pygame for dynamic, real-time visual representation of the fluid simulation.

+- **JAX GPU Optimisation**:
+  - Uses JAX code to run the complex fluid mechanics on GPUs for increased performance.

 - **Real-time 2D Fluid Simulation**:
   - Demonstrates fluid movement and interactions in two dimensions.